 During September, my fundraising total shot up from £265 to £807!
 That’s a huge leap, and it meant I was in the top 5% of fundraisers on JustGiving for the month!
 So as always, thank you so much to everyone who’s chipped in so far, it’s greatly appreciated and will make a huge difference to the tens of thousands of people affected by nystagmus.

-But I must give extra special thanks to the one and only Richard Osman – yes, that one, the co-host of quiz show Pointless on BBC1 (not to mention the producer and presenter of many other big shows).
+But I must give extra special thanks to the one and only Richard Osman – yes, that one, the co-host of quiz show Pointless on BBC One (as well as the producer and presenter of many other big shows).
 He also has nystagmus, so while I was tagging all sorts of people on Twitter to get their attention, I thought I’d include him, just in case he might like or share the tweet.
 That was the best I thought I could hope for, so imagine my surprise when he donated £250 (plus £62.50 Gift Aid)!
 I still haven’t got over that to be honest, it is extremely generous of him.
 So big thanks again Mr Osman, you’re a legend!

 I was very fortunate to be interviewed for 2 guest posts by other bloggers this month (along with a third to be published soon).
 At the start of the month I was featured by Amanda Gene on her site, answering questions about my blogging and life in general.
 And in return I featured an interview with Amanda here on my site.
 So that was a nice exchange of posts.